imrafaelmerino/json-values/docs/README.md

 // defining a future

-CompletableFuture<JsValue> nameFuture;
-CompletableFuture<JsValue> ageFuture;
-CompletableFuture<JsValue> languagesFuture;
-CompletableFuture<JsValue> handleFuture;
-CompletableFuture<JsValue> professionFuture;
-CompletableFuture<JsValue> addressFuture;
-CompletableFuture<JsValue> longitudeFuture;
-CompletableFuture<JsValue> latitudeFuture;
+// imagine you've implemented some futures to get the data

-CompletableFuture<JsValue> countryFuture;
+CompletableFuture<JsValue> nameFuture, ageFuture, languagesFuture, handleFuture, countryFuture;
+CompletableFuture<JsValue> professionFuture, addressFuture,longitudeFuture,latitudeFuture;

-// this is a funcional effect, an immutable data structure that describes a side effect
+// this is a funcional effect, an immutable data structure that describes the necessary side effects
+// in order to compose a JsObj

 JsObjFuture objFut = JsObjFuture.of("name", () -> nameFuture,
                                     "age", () -> ageFuture,
                                     "languages", () -> languagesFuture,